buddhist-uni/buddhist-uni.github.io/_content/monographs/understanding-media_mcluhan.md

 > The medium is the message.

-The foundational text of media studies, McLuhan explained how the affordances of technologies themselves reshape the humans around them.
+The foundational text of media studies.

+McLuhan explained how the affordances of technologies themselves reshape the humans around them.